Can you get disability for diabetes?

 Follow Your Doctor’s Orders

 Left untreated, some of the ailments listed above can lead to death.
 If you do not follow your doctor’s treatment plan, benefits may be denied.
-For example if your doctor told you to come in for regular follow-up appointments, lose weight, test your insulin level regularly, take medication or insulin shots, get physical therapy, etc., and you are not following through, the disability examiner may conclude that your symptoms are not really severe and serious enough to keep you from working.
+For example, if your doctor told you to come in for regular follow-up appointments, lose weight, test your insulin level regularly, take medication or insulin shots, get physical therapy, etc., and you are not following through, the disability examiner may conclude that your symptoms are not severe enough to keep you from working.

 Residual Functional Capacity

 A medical-vocational allowance review is used when your impairments do not match the exact description in the Blue Book.
-To assist in the review often a Residual Functional Capacity (RFC) assessment is obtained.
+A Residual Functional Capacity (RFC) assessment is often obtained to assist in the review.
 This evaluation rates how your medical or psychiatric condition limits you.
-Your doctor may be asked to complete an RFC, although some doctors as a matter of policy will not make an RFC statement, or you may asked to see a physician selected Social Security for the evaluation.
-The RFC determines your ability to stand, walk, sit, bend, push, pull, lift, and carry objects or in the case of mental illness or impairment your ability to reason, follow directions, be around people, and cope with stressful situations.
+Your doctor may be asked to complete an RFC.
+However, some doctors as a matter of policy will not make an RFC statement, or you may be asked to see a physician selected by Social Security for the evaluation.
+The RFC determines your ability to stand, walk, sit, bend, push, pull, lift, and carry objects or, in the case of mental illness or impairment, your ability to reason, follow directions, be around people, and cope with stressful situations.

 If your vision is poor or you have difficulty in controlling your blood sugar level, this may be a reason to stop driving.
-If driving is part of your job duties, this would prevent you from working in occupations that require driving or working around machinery with moving parts as you could place not only your own life in danger but the lives of others.
+Also, if driving is part of your job duties, this would prevent you from working in occupations requiring driving or working around machinery with moving parts as you could place your own life in danger and the lives of others.

 Your psychological state could also be affected by your disease, so your thinking ability and your capacity for focusing may be assessed.
-In addition to those appraisals, your medical records will be reviewed, as well as statements may be taken from friends, relatives, and co-workers.
+In addition to those appraisals, your medical records will be reviewed, and statements may be taken from friends, relatives, and co-workers.

-With regard to physical capacity, the examinerdetermines which category your limitations best fit in: medium work, light work, or sedentary.
+Concerning physical capacity, the examiner determines which category your limitations best fit in: medium work, light work, or sedentary.
 Your residual functional capacity-what you can do- will give the examiner a basis to decide if you would be able to return to your previous job.
-If you cannot, your limitations are then considered along with your age, work history, schooling, skills, and job training to determine whether you can work in another occupation.
+If you cannot, your limitations are considered along with your age, work history, schooling, skills, and job training to determine whether you can work in another occupation.

-The examiner considers your limitations stemming from all your medical and mental conditions including diabetes and related illnesses to determine your vocational ability to work.
-The disability examiner may find that because of your impairments you are not capable of returning to your past work or any other type of job, even with on-the-job training.
+To determine your vocational ability to work, the examiner considers your limitations stemming from all your medical and mental conditions, including diabetes and related illnesses.
+The disability examiner may find that because of your impairments, you are not capable of returning to your past work or any other type of job, even with on-the-job training.
 If so, it will be determined that you are disabled.
-Expectations of your ability to start new occupations are higher if you are younger than fifty than if you are fifty to fifty-five years of age and is it fairly likely that a number of other jobs you could perform will be identified.
+Expectations of your ability to start new occupations are higher if you are younger than fifty than if you are fifty to fifty-five years old.
+It is likely that other jobs you could perform will be identified.
 If you are older than 55, the number of jobs may be limited because you are approaching retirement age with less ability to compete for and be successful in a new occupation.
 Accordingly, your chances of approval are a bit stronger than those of younger applicants.

 The requirements to obtain Social Security Disability for diabetes or related conditions are very high.
 This is why first-time claimants are often denied benefits.
 However, it is possible to appeal the initial finding.
 If you obtain the assistance of an attorney who specializes in Social Security Disability claims, your chances of winning an appeal increase.
 If your first appeal is denied, you can seek a hearing in front of an administrative law judge.

-Using an experienced Social Security disability attorney allows you to take advantage of their knowledge and skills to put together a compelling case to obtain benefits.
-Your lawyer might bring in experts, neighbors, or co-workers to explain in more detail how your limitations severely disrupt your life.
+Using an experienced Social Security disability lawyer allows you to take advantage of their knowledge and skills to develop a compelling disability case to obtain benefits.
+For example, your disability lawyer might bring in experts, neighbors, or co-workers to explain in more detail how your limitations severely disrupt your life.
 Your attorney may also be able to cross-examine Social Security’s experts to show the weaknesses in their conclusion.
 Although you can appeal your denial by yourself, it would be to your advantage to have a disability benefits attorney represent you to present the best case to obtain a reversal of your benefit denial.